Building NativeLink with Bazel

 If you’re using the Nix flake you’re all set.

-If you’re running outside of nix, install bazelisk
+If you’re running outside of nix, install Bazelisk

 manually and make sure you have a recent functional C++ toolchain with LLD as